 Inti Raymi 2026: Guide, Tickets, Schedule & Tips

 Inti Raymi 2026 in Cusco takes place on June 24 and is one of Peru’s most important cultural celebrations.
-Known as the Festival of the Sun, today it is performed as a large historical reenactment across three main locations: Coricancha, Plaza de Armas (Cusco main square), and Saqsaywaman.
+Known as the Festival of the Sun, today it is performed as a large historical reenactment across three main locations: Coricancha, Plaza de Armas (Cusco main square), and Sacsayhuaman.
 If you are planning to visit Cusco in June, this guide explains what Inti Raymi is, where each part of the ceremony happens, how tickets work, where you may be able to watch for free, what to wear, and how to prepare for altitude, strong sun, and large crowds.

 We also point you to official 2026 sources so you can double-check the latest ticket and schedule updates before your trip.

-Inti Raymi 2026 quick facts
+Inti Raymi 2026 at a Glance

 DateJune 24, 2026